 Head of Subject: Mr B. Kingswood / Miss E. Rowley

-The aim of geography is to inspire in pupils a curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
-The geography department will equip students with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key human and physical processes.
-As students progress, their growing knowledge about the world should help them to deepen their understanding of the interaction between physical and human processes, and the formation and use of different landscapes.
+The aim of geography is to develop student's curiosity and fascination about the world around them.
+This is achieved by equipping students with knowledge about diverse places, resource consumption as well as a deeper understanding of the Earth’s key human and physical processes.
+As students progress, a particular focus is placed on the interaction between physical and human processes, and the use of different landscapes.

 During this period a myriad of skills will be developed including data collection (including a trip to Tewkesbury), analysing and interpreting different data sources, map skills as well as a range of more personal skills such as team work, problem solving and research skills.

-Students will become increasingly aware of the complex geographical systems in the world around them.
-Students will have greater competence in using geographical knowledge, approaches, concepts and skills through the use of detailed place based examples at a variety of scales.
+Students will become increasingly aware of the complex geographical systems in the world around them as well as an increased geographical knowledge, geographical skills will be developed through the use of detailed place based examples at a variety of scales.
 Three topics will be covered: Tectonics, International relationships and Biomes.

 Key Stage 4: